Yeonjujung09/SQL-Portfolio/README.md

 ## Overview

-The Foodie-Fi team wants you to create a new `payments` table for the year 2020 that includes amounts paid by each customer in the `subscriptions` table with the following requirements:
+The Foodie-Fi team needs a new `payments` table for the year 2020 that includes amounts paid by each customer in the `subscriptions` table with the following requirements:

 - monthly payments always occur on the same day of month as the original `start_date` of any monthly paid plan
 - upgrades from basic to monthly or pro plans are reduced by the current paid amount in that month and start immediately
 - upgrades from pro monthly to pro annual are paid at the end of the current billing period and also starts at the end of the month period
 - once a customer churns they will no longer make payments
-- You can find the example outputs for this table at the bottom of this [page](https://8weeksqlchallenge.com/case-study-3/).
+* You can find the example outputs for this table at the bottom of this [page](https://8weeksqlchallenge.com/case-study-3/).

 ### Prerequisites